This topic tells you how to configure Tanzu Buildpacks with kp CLI.

 Tanzu Buildpacks will look for bindings in the /platform/bindings directory at build-time and in $SERVICE_BINDING_ROOT or $CNB_BINDINGS directory at runtime.

 For example, the Java Buildpack accepts a binding with type equal to maven containing a key named settings.xml containing Maven settings.
-In the build container, the Maven Buildpack will use settings.xml if it finds either
+In the build container, the Maven Buildpack uses settings.xml if it finds either of the following on the filesystem, where either the type or kind file contains the string maven:

 /platform